 Materials in the library cover everything from potty training, cultural issues and discipline to a variety of special needs.

-Museum Library Hours and Phone:
+Museum Library Hours

 The library also maintains a list of local organizations and resources to refer visitors for additional support.
 Resources on discipline, ADHD, learning disabilities and asthma seem to be the most popular items for check-out.
 Materials are available in Spanish as well as English to best serve Houston's population.